Definition of ITIL Service Design

 4. Availability Management

-- To manage the availability of requirements in association with customer’s demand.
+- To manage the availability of requirements in association with customer’s demands.

 - To ascertain and monitor the availability of services.